 - Details about the security audit or consultation project that is desired from us.

-- We are accepting applications on a rolling basis, and the selected application will be notified by December 31, 2021.
+- We are accepting applications on a rolling basis.

 - The security audit or consultation start date and subsequent schedule will be determined depending on the selected qualifying project.